Car Accident Risks in Winston-Salem, North Carolina

 - Medical expenses – This can include hospital bills, doctor’s visits, medication, and any other medical treatment related to the accident.

-- Lost wages – If the accident has caused you to miss work, you may be able to recover your lost wages.
+- Lost wages – If your injuries have caused you to miss work, you may be able to recover your lost wages.

-- Property damage- This can include the cost of repairs or replacement of any property damaged in the accident.
+- Property damage- This can include the cost of repairs or replacement of any property damaged in the accident, usually your vehicle, but can also include any personal property damages in the collision, such as a cell phone.

-- Punitive damages – In some cases, the court may award punitive damages to punish the person responsible for the accident.
+- Punitive damages – In specific cases, such as when the at-fault person was driving while impaired, you may be entitled to punitive damages to punish the person responsible for the accident and deter others from similar conduct.

 Filing Wrongful Death Claims in North Carolina

-If you have lost a loved one in a motor vehicle accident, you may be entitled to file a wrongful death claim.
+If you have lost a loved one in a collision, whether it was while a pedestrian, on a bicycle or motorcycle or in a vehicle, you may be entitled to file a wrongful death claim.
 A wrongful death claim is a civil lawsuit that can be filed by the surviving family members of the deceased.

 In order to recover compensation in a wrongful death claim, you must prove that the other driver was negligent and that their negligence led to the death of your loved one.